U.S. H-1B visa for specialty workers

 If you later decide you want a green card, you can apply for ‘Labor Certification’ while you have your Specialty Occupation Visa.
 Your spouse and children can come to the U.S. once you are approved.
 Additionally, your children can go to school without any problem.
 If your H-1B is ending, you can file a B-2 change of status.

-It might not be possible to avoid the dreaded RFE (request for evidence.)
+It might not be possible to avoid the dreaded RFE (Request for Evidence.)

 Many people believe that once they get the H-1B, that they can simply go to any other employer and start working.
 This would not be true.
 If you leave the current employer and/or ‘transfer’ to another employer, you must get authorization from USCIS and you must submit the proper petition

 As noted, there is no prohibition on a startup company doing an H-1B.
 However, it is more difficult.
-There needs to be charts, explanations, declarations and evidence how the company can both survive and pay the prevailing wage to the intended benefciary.
+There needs to be charts, explanations, declarations and evidence how the company can both survive and pay the prevailing wage to the intended beneficiary.

 Note that the H-1B is not self-petitioned.
 It must be from a company that is in existence.
 Normally it would not be a new company, although regulations do not prohibit that.